cloudposse/terraform-aws-components/modules/github-webhook/README.md

 **Stack Level**: Regional

 Here's an example snippet for how to use this component.
+This example pulls the value of the webhook from `remote-state`

 ```yaml
 components: